CIRCLE

 Marcel Simoneau is a New York City–based actor with extensive experience across television, film, voice-over, and music.
 His television credits include Gotham, God Friended Me, Unbreakable Kimmy Schmidt, Fringe, Law & Order (including the recent reboot), The Blacklist, The Daily Show with Leslie Jones, and Strangers with Candy.
 His film work includes Nick & Norah’s Infinite Playlist, Kinsey, The Rebound, Imperialists Are Still Alive, and The Pirates of Somalia.Marcel has performed voice-over work for major commercial and narrative projects including Budweiser, GoDaddy, Chloé, The Queen’s Gambit, The Marvelous Mrs. Maisel, Emily in Paris, Mythic Quest, Halston, NCIS: Tony & Ziva, and Stillwater, among many others.
 His former band, Hot Seconds, has appeared on soundtracks for shows including The Big Bang Theory, Shameless, Gossip Girl, and The Office.
 He currently performs music under the name Potterfield.

 He trained at the Lee Strasberg Theatre Institute, NYU, Columbia University, and the Maggie Flanigan Studio.
-He currently teaches Method Acting at the Lee Strasberg Theatre Institute and at New York University.
+He currently teaches Method Acting at The T. Schreiber Studio and at New York University.

 Participants will: